-Have you seen the new movie, Disney Muppets Most Wanted ?
+I love the Muppets.
 Yep, I know I’m a bit old for those things, but sometimes you just need a breath of fresh air.
 Maybe I never truly grew up, or maybe I just need a Muppet fix now and then.
 Oh, and I have a thing for Beeker.
 So there you go.
-Anyway, inspired by the movie, I created a unique Muppet Tic Tac Toe game from recycled jar lids!
+I created a unique Muppet Tic Tac Toe game from recycled jar lids!

 Many years ago, I did a project with baby food jars- Baby Food Jar Christmas Tree.
 In order to make my tree, I had to collect baby food jars.
 I had quite a few left over that have been sitting around waiting for a project since then.
 And finally inspiration has come.
 At least for the lids!
 The Muppets were calling…